ory/docs/docs/docs/ecosystem/sqa.md

 We are committed to full transparency on what data we transmit why and how.
 The source code of the telemetry package is completely open source and located [here](https://github.com/ory/x/blob/master/metricsx).
-If you do not wish to help us improve our products by sharing telemetry data, it is possible to [opt out of this feature](#opt-out).
+If you do not wish to help us improve our projects by sharing telemetry data, it is possible to [opt out of this feature](#opt-out).

 ## Data Processing

-We want to give you a thorough understanding why we collect this data, how we collect it, and what we do with it, as well as real-world examples of how this data improved a product.
+We want to give you a thorough understanding why we collect this data, how we collect it, and what we do with it, as well as real-world examples of how this data improved a project.

 The data processing pipeline has the following steps:

 1. Telemetry data is collected at each service.
 2. Periodically this data is sent to the [segment.com](https://segment.com/) API.
-3. Segment forwards this data to a private AWS S3 Bucket owned by the ORY organization.
+3. Segment forwards this data to a private AWS S3 Bucket owned by the Ory organization.
 The data is not shared with any other party.
 4. The AWS S3 Bucket(s) are periodically downloaded onto on of our on-premise servers.